yar3333/nanofl-site-content/docs/articles/combine_shapes_2/index.md

 4. In an bottom image we take a fill in this point (i.e. we are looking for the polygon to which it belongs) and, if such a polygon is found, add an outer contour+"holes" as a new polygon to an array of the found polygons for an original image.
 5. Do the same for a top image (we look for the polygon to which the point belongs and, if it is found, we add a new polygon to an array of the found for a top image).

-In this way we "reconstruct" an bottom and top image after an intersection of all segments.
+In this way we "reconstruct" an bottom and top images after an intersection of all segments.
 We were guaranteed, in addition, to have now as each of the polygons of a bottom image coinciding with the same polygon of an top image (in a sense of coordinates) or lies outside of all its polygons.

 I think it is worth to pay special attention about point 3.
 How to take a good point inside a contour beyond boundaries of its inner contours?
-First of all, we need to understand the point then lies inside a range when a ray let out from it in any direction crosses by segments of a range for an odd number of times.
+First of all, we need to understand the point then lies inside a polygon when a ray let out from it in any direction crosses by segments of a polygon for an odd number of times.
 And everything is good, but that's due to the limited accuracy of calculations beam can get in the connection lines, which may cause incidents (detection of intersections with the two segments, or with one or with none at all).
 Most often for simplification of computations the ray is let out horizontally.